nypeach/garden_journal/chatgpt/master_garden_ai_guide.md

    **OR** if the user explicitly asks for it.

    - If one dynamic attribute needs updating, check the others (`origin_history`, `whats_been_logged`, `current_stage`, `current_state`, `timeline`) for cascading updates
-   - Present the outdated attributes as a short bulleted list first (attribute names only)
+   - Present the outdated attributes as a short bulleted list first (ATTRIBUTE NAMES ONLY)
+   - For each attribute:
+      - Say why the attribute needs updating
+      - Propose updates in normal conversational text (no json code block yet)
-   - Discuss and propose updates one attribute at a time in normal conversational text
+      - Discuss one at a time until the user says "lock it in"
       - Do NOT use code blocks when proposing or discussing attribute updates; code blocks are used ONLY after updates are locked in and JSON is requested
       - Once proposed, treat each attribute’s updated wording as fixed and do not revise or rephrase it unless the user explicitly asks for a change to that attribute
-   - Ask **EXACTLY** "Ready to update your **Plant Main Data**?"
+   - When all attributes are "locked it", ask **EXACTLY** "Ready to update your **Plant Main Data**?"
      ❌ No - Wait for further instructions
      ✅ Yes - Take the following actions
         - Follow the **JSON Output Format Rules** and present the JSON code block